Chef Candace Frisbie

 About the Chef

-* Bake healthy desserts and bread from scratch
+• Baked healthy desserts and breads from scratch

-* Menu planning, budgeting, party planning, cooking for large dinner parties, luncheons and events
+• Led menu planning, budgeting, and execution for large dinner parties, luncheons, and special events

 Food Styling Services